-- Their prayers were answered and crops like corn, beans, and pumpkins were flourished.
+- Their prayers were answered and crops like corn, beans, and pumpkins flourished.

-- A 3-day feast was organized to pay the regards to the Almighty for whatever they gave, then following every year, it became a tradition and was celebrated with glee.
+- A 3-day feast was organized to pay the regard to the Almighty for whatever they gave, then following every year, it became a tradition and was celebrated with glee.